Learn how to use your GI Benefits to begin your education

 STEP 5: Take the Assessment Exams

 The Assessment tests are mandatory before you can register and help determine which Math and English classes you should enroll in.
 All assessments test are open and do not require an appointment.
-You can visit the Assessment Center for more information.
+You can check the Assessment & Orientation Schedule for available dates and times.

 If you are currently serving on active duty, are overseas, or currently unable to physically complete the assessment exam, please contact the Assessment Office to discuss your options.